Chitral: Ancient era

-The existence of the Gandharan Grave Culture in Chitral, found in various grave sites scattered over its valleys, indicate its proximity towards the Gandharan culture alongside giving insightful knowledge of its inhabitants between the Indus Valley civilization era and the following Persian rule.
-Chitral is also associated with the Iron Age tribes known as Daradas.
-The Darada country stretched from Chitral in the west to the Kisanganga Valley in the north of Kashmir.
-The Daradas are said to have gone to war against Arjun according to the Hindu Epic Mahabharata.
-Chitral is also attributed to be the seat of the ancient realm of Kamboja, which contains mentions in Hindu epics.
+The existence of the Gandharan Grave Culture in Chitral, found in various grave sites scattered over its valleys gives an insightful knowledge of its inhabitants following the Indo-Aryan migrations, after the decline of Indus Valley civilization.
+The Gankorineotek cemetery in Singoor is home to several ancient burial sites, dating back to the Vedic period.

-The area which now forms Chitral was reportedly conquered by the Persian Achaemenids and was a part of one of their easternmost satraps.
-Chitrali culture and vocabulary is heavily influenced by Persian and is said to show a mix of both Avestan and Sanskrit.
+The area that now forms Chitral was reportedly conquered by the Achaemenid Persians and incorporated into one of their easternmost satrapies.
 In the third century CE, Kanishka, the Buddhist ruler of the Kushan empire, occupied Chitral.
 Under the Kushans, many Buddhist monuments were built around the area, mainly Buddhist stupas and monasteries.
 The Kushans also patronised Buddhist art; some of the finest examples of the image of Buddha were produced in the region under the Kushan rule.

 Kator era

-From 1571 to 1947, Chitral was the dominion of the Kator Dynasty.
+From 1571 to 1969, Chitral was the dominion of the Kator Dynasty.
 The British and Sikh garrison suffered a siege by the Chitralis, possibly aided by Afghan forces, in 1895.
 The garrison was relieved after six weeks, and the British installed the young Shuja ul-Mulk as Mehtar ("ruler").
 He ruled for the next 41 years.

 Accession to Pakistan

-In 1947, following the division of the British colony of India, princely states were offered the choice to either remain independent or to choose one of the two new dominions.
-The Mehtar of Chitral, who was a friend of Quaid E Azam Mohammad Ali Jinnah, acceded to Pakistan and thus Chitral became one of the princely states of Pakistan.
-In 1969 it was fully integrated into Pakistan as the administrative district of Chitral.
+In 1947, following the partition of the British India, the princely states were given the choice to either remain independent or accede to one of the two new dominions.
+Initially, Chitral chose to remain an independent monarchy.
+Later, the Mehtar of Chitral, acceded to Pakistan and thus Chitral became one of the princely states of Pakistan.
+Through 1969 to 1972, it was fully integrated into Pakistan as the administrative district of Chitral.

 Role in the First Kashmir War

 Chitral played an instrumental role in the 1947–1948 first Kashmir war.
-Immediately after acceding to Pakistan, Mehtar Muzaffar ul-Mulk proclaimed Jihad to "liberate" Kashmir from the Dogras.
+Immediately after acceding to Pakistan, Mehtar Muzaffar ul-Mulk proclaimed Jihad to 'liberate' Kashmir from the Dogras.
 At this point, the Gilgit scouts were retreating and the Dogra forces had made gains in the Burzil pass.
 Under these circumstances, the Chitral scouts relieved the Gilgit scouts in Domel and Kamri sectors whilst the Chitral Bodyguard force went towards Skardu.
 The Chitral bodyguards under the leadership of a Chitral Prince laid one of the longest sieges in military history which ended with the fall of Skardu, the surrender of the Dogras, and the capture of Baltistan.
 During this time, the Chitral scouts assimilated with the Gilgit scouts and went on towards taking the Kargil pass.